Oil rises to touch $52 after Trump signs aid bill

 “The signing of the U.S. stimulus bill, with the possibility of an increased size, should put a floor under oil prices in a shortened week,” said Jeffrey Halley, analyst at broker OANDA.

-Oil has recovered from historic lows reached earlier this year as the emerging pandemic hammered demand.
+Oil has recovered from historic lows hit this year as the emerging pandemic hammered demand.
 Brent reached $52.48 on Dec.
 18, its highest since March.

-But, the emergence of a new variant of the virus, first seen in Britain and now detected in other countries, has led to movement restrictions being reimposed, hitting near-term demand and weighing on prices.
+But, the emergence of a new variant of the virus has led to movement restrictions being reimposed, hitting near-term demand and weighing on prices.

 Oil remains vulnerable to any further setbacks in efforts to control the virus, said Stephen Innes, chief global market strategist at Axi, in a note.

+The group is tapering record oil output cuts made this year to support the market.

-OPEC+ is set to boost output by 500,000 barrels per day in January and so far there is no sign of wavering on going ahead with the supply increase.
+OPEC+ is set to boost output by 500,000 barrels per day in January.
+Russian Deputy Prime Minister Alexander Novak said on Monday the deal could be adjusted if the market recovers more quickly than expected.

-Additional reporting by Koustav Samanta and Naveen Thukral; Editing by Simon Cameron-Moore and Susan Fenton
+Additional reporting by Koustav Samanta and Naveen Thukral; editing by Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.